moklick/frontend-stuff/README.md

 - [localForage](https://github.com/mozilla/localForage) - Library like a localStorage API with fallback store for browsers with no IndexedDB or WebSQL support
 - [LokiJS](http://lokijs.org/) - Embeddable / in-memory database
 - [lovefield](https://github.com/google/lovefield) - SQL-like, relational query engine for the browser
+- [pouchdb](http://pouchdb.com/) - Created to help developers build applications that work as well offline as they do online
 - [store.js](https://github.com/marcuswestin/store.js/) - LocalStorage wrapper for all browsers without using cookies or flash.
 Uses localStorage, globalStorage and userData behavior
-- [pouchdb](http://pouchdb.com/) - Created to help developers build applications that work as well offline as they do online
 - [taffydb](http://www.taffydb.com/) - Brings database features into your JavaScript applications
+- [ZangoDB](https://github.com/erikolson186/zangodb) - MongoDB-like interface for HTML5 IndexedDB

 **[ back to top](#table-of-contents)**